Osteoporosis

 How is osteoporosis treated?

-The major class of drugs used to treat osteoporosis is called bisphosphonates.
-These drugs stick to the surface of bones, where they can enter bone cells and prevent the osteoclasts from breaking bone down, hence preventing bone loss and keeping the remodelling process in balance.
+Alcohol and smoking are also risk factors for osteoporosis and their use is discouraged.
+The most commonly used drug to treat osteoporosis is a bisphosphonates.
+Bisphosphonates stick to the surface of bones where they can enter bone cells and prevent the osteoclasts from breaking bone down, hence preventing bone loss and keeping the remodelling process in balance.
 They have been shown to reduce the risk of hip and vertebral fractures.

-The most commonly used bisphosphonates are risedronate and alendronate, which are normally taken orally once weekly.
-Zoledronic acid may also be used and is given as a once-yearly infusion.
-Vitamin D and calcium should be replaced in all patients starting treatment for osteoporosis to make the treatment as effective as possible.
+The most commonly used bisphosphonates are risedronate and alendronate, which are normally taken orally (by mouth) once weekly.
+Zoledronic acid may also be used and is given as a once-yearly infusion (drip through a vein).

 Some alternative treatments are available for those patients who cannot take bisphosphonates, or for those who do not show a good response to them.
 These available medications include denosumab (injected every six months), teriparatide (injected every day for two years) and raloxifene (taken by mouth).